lammps/lammps/doc/src/compute_entropy_atom.rst

 inhomogeneous systems such as those that have surfaces.

-Here are typical input parameters for fcc aluminum (lattice constant 4.05 Ångströms),
+Here are typical input parameters for fcc aluminum (lattice constant 4.05 Angstroms),

 .. parsed-literal::

    compute 1 all entropy/atom 0.25 5.7 avg yes 3.7

-and for bcc sodium (lattice constant 4.23 Ångströms),
+and for bcc sodium (lattice constant 4.23 Angstroms),

 .. parsed-literal::